 All the variations of the recipes I’m including are delicious but for my money, I’ll take the slow-cooked, tomato sauce braciole every time.

-2 tablespoon olive oil
+- 2 Tablespoon olive oil

-1 cup diced green bell peppers
+- 1 cup diced green bell peppers

 - ¼ teaspoon McCormack Montreal steak seasoning, plus extra

-1 cup parsley, minced
+- 1 cup parsley, minced

-1 1/2 oz pareve cream cheese or pareve sour cream
+- 1½ oz. pareve cream cheese or pareve sour cream

 - 1 Tablespoon paprika

 - 1 teaspoon pepper

 - 16 oz. beef butterflied

-2 cups spaghetti sauce
+- 2 cups spaghetti sauce

 - In a bowl combine the mince garlic, parsley, bell pepper, paprika olive oil and pareve cream cheese.
 Mix to combine and set aside.

-- Fillet the beef making, it one thin long piece.
+- Fillet the beef, making it one thin long piece.
 Season the meat with steak seasoning and spread the mixture on top of the meat.